monoscope-tech/apitoolkit-landing/blog/open-api-swagger-specification-for-api-development/index.md

 ### 3. Be accurate

 The OpenAPI specification should be accurate and should reflect the current state of the API.
-If the API changes, the specification should be updated accordingly.
-APIToolkit can keep your specififcations updated with auto-generated documentation based off your live traffic.
+If the API changes, the specification should be updated accordingly. monoscope can keep your specififcations updated with auto-generated documentation based off your live traffic.

 ### 4. Be consistent